stevenj/CIPs/CIP-0062/README.md

 * purpose - The [voting purpose](#voting-purpose) being voted on.
 (Currently always 0).
 * spendingCounter - The spending counter is used to prevent double voting.
 The spending counter for the vote transaction will be supplied and maintained by the dApp.
 The dApp will manage supplying this in the correct order, and this should not be enforced by the Wallet.

-It is required to attach it to the vote according to [Jormungandr Voting] (<https://input-output-hk.github.io/jormungandr/jcli/vote.html#voting>).
+It is required to attach it to the vote according to [Jormungandr Voting](<https://input-output-hk.github.io/jormungandr/jcli/vote.html#voting>).

 ## Delegation